Let’s talk melatonin.

 So in the simplest terms, melatonin is your brain’s way of drawing the curtains for the night.

-Cortisol is its counterpart, which opens them back up, and the two together make up a large part of what we call our “body clock”.
+Cortisol is its counterpart, which opens the curtains back up.
+The two together make up a large part of what we call our “body clock”.

 An important point here is that melatonin is not a traditional sleep aid.